norswap/autumn/doc/autumn/API/parsers/chars.md

 # Matching Characters

-These parsers are define in the file [Characters.kt].
+These parsers are defined in the file [Characters.kt].

 [Characters.kt]: /src/norswap/autumn/parsers/Characters.kt